Notable People

 That work changed the public reading of Stewart's persona.

 A lot of television outrage disappears when the cameras do.
 Stewart's did not.
 He kept showing up for first responders, and that repeat showing-up gave his criticism a different weight.
-It suggested that his disgust with institutional indifference was not just a monologue posture.
+It suggested that his disgust with institutional indifference was more than monologue posture.
 He was willing to spend political capital on unglamorous fights that had already slipped from the daily news cycle.

 That may be the most durable fact about him.